tarwn/lessthandot-hugo/blogs/content/posts/2009-05-26-sql-server-does-support-regular-expressi.md

 SQL Server Sort Order 51 on Code Page 1252 for non-Unicode Data

-Let&#8217;s create the constraint, first we need to drop the old constraint
+Let's create the constraint, first we need to drop the old constraint

 sql
 alter table blatest drop  constraint ck_bla